open-sdg/open-sdg/docs/translation.md

 2. Create a subfolder for each other language.
 3. Place copies of the metadata in each of the language subfolders, and translate the content accordingly.

-Here is an example of this folder structure, showing the metadata for 1.1.1 and a subfolder for a Spanish translation of 1.1.1:
+Here is an example of this folder structure, showing the metadata for 1.1.1 and a subfolder for a Spanish translation of 1.1.1.
+In this case, the format for the metadata is YAML files:

 ```
 meta